CoSy

 In addition to BIX, it was used to implement a similar British system named CIX, as well as numerous other installations such as CompuLink Network.
-CoSy was also chosen for The Open University's "electronic campus".
+CoSy was also chosen for the Open University's "electronic campus".

-The software was used at the University of Victoria in the Creative Writing department in the 1980's.
+The software was used at the University of Victoria in the Creative Writing department in the 1980s.
 This exposure to Dave Godfrey led to some rights to the software being later acquired by the British Columbia company SoftWords, who developed it into CoSy400 and added a simple web interface, before losing interest.

 When the BIX system closed down, several former "bixen" approached University of Guelph and SoftWords and obtained the right to release the original version of CoSy under the GPL.
 It is now developed as an open source project, and was the basis of the BIX-like NLZero (Noise Level Zero) conferencing service.